 - Increased work load for the instructor.
 Time and effort is required to rethink and prepare both pre-class and in-class activities; however, activities can often be reused without too much effort the next time the class is offered.

 - Instructors might need to decrease the course content.
 With more student participation and dialogue, instructors may find that they are not able to “cover” as much material as they have in that past, so rethinking the learning outcomes of the course may be necessary.
 The concepts that are learned are likely to be retained for longer and applied more effectively with the active learning component.

 - Not all active-learning strategies are feasible in large classes.
-The activities that can be feasible facilitated in a really large class are fewer than those in a small class, but there are still many ways to engage students in applying concepts and peer learning.
+The activities that can be feasibly facilitated in a really large class are fewer than those in a small class, but there are still many ways to engage students in applying concepts and peer learning.
 A mixture of mini-lectures and think-pair-share and/or the use of clickers can be effective even in really large classes – see Activities for Large Classes.

 - Be prepared for some students not being prepared.
 Hopefully instructors have taken the requisite steps to ensure that students are prepared for class, but if students do come to class unprepared, don’t re-lecture -- move forward anyway.
 Once students see that you are serious about supporting active learning in the classroom, they will likely be better prepared the next time.

 - Technology.
 Who has ever used a new technology without some kind of technical issue?
 Be prepared for blips along the way and contact your CTE liaison to find out how to get support with using teaching technologies.

 - In-class Activities and Assessment for the Flipped Classroom

 - Online Activities and Assessment for the Flipped Classroom

 - Writing Intended Learning Outcomes

 - Flipping a Class: an online resource from the Faculty Innovation Centre, University of Texas at Austin